 Investigators learned that almost immediately after acquiring cocaine from Nevarez, usually in the amount of one or two kilograms, Hampton and his associates would begin calling and receiving calls from hundreds of potential customers for cocaine base.
 Investigators estimate that during the course of the wiretap investigation, which began on February 3, 2010, Hampton's organization was responsible for acquiring and distributing 35 - 40 kilograms of cocaine.

-The following two paragraphs are representative of the drug-related telephone calls between Hampton and ROBERTS that occurred over the course of the conspiracy:
+The following two paragraphs are representative of the intercepted telephone calls related to the defendant that occurred over the course of the conspiracy: